Author

 Know the Format

 The format used to represent the expiry date can also differ.
 Some products use straightforward date formats such as “MM/DD/YYYY,” while others may use codes representing the date.
 These codes might initially seem confusing, but they usually follow a standardized pattern.
+In export products, date formats may also follow regional labelling regulations.
+For instance, European markets commonly use “DD/MM/YYYY,” while North American labels typically follow “MM/DD/YYYY,” making clear labeling essential for global compliance.

 For example, a code like ‘03223’ might indicate the 322nd day of 2003 or 2013, depending on the product’s general shelf life.
 If you need help with interpreting such codes, it’s recommended to contact the manufacturer’s customer service for clarification.

 It’s crucial to distinguish the expiry date from other dates mentioned on the package, like the manufacture date or the sell-by date.
 Always look for the term ‘expiry’ or ‘expiration’ to locate the correct date.
+Being able to read expiry labels correctly also helps businesses comply with regulations and ensures transparency to customers.
+Using advanced printing technologies such as Thermal Inkjet (TIJ) or Continuous Inkjet (CIJ) ensures that expiry codes remain legible and tamper-resistant throughout distribution.

 Read About: Expiry Date Printing Machine